 This course will focus on answering the questions above.
 These questions are essential to understanding how we assess individual differences and how we create valid and reliable measures to capture constructs of interest in psychological research.
-We will focus on developing a solid understanding of both psychological measurement for research and psychological assessment across domains including personality, education, and mental health.
+We will focus on developing a solid understanding of both psychological measurement for research and psychological assessment across domains including personality, mental health, education, and occupational settings.